We are so fortunate to have the highest level of vet care for our rescued horses.

 She also enjoys spending time with her four-legged hooved animals which include two horses, two donkeys, and now a mule.
 Dr. Merle's professional interests include ophthalmology, internal medicine, wound management, lameness, and geriatric care.

-Up at our Oregon Sanctuary we are taken care of by Bend Equine led by Dr Shannon Findlay and her team
+IN Oregon we are taken care of by Bend Equine led by Dr. Shannon Findlay and her team

 We see foot care as a hugely important and massively necessary part of taking care of wild mustangs.